Ontario Car Accident Statistics: What You Need to Know

 - Wearing a seatbelt and other safety equipment.
 Seatbelts in a car or truck, and helmets on bicycles or motorcycles, save lives — but only when they’re actually used.
 You’ll be thankful you decided to use such devices if you ever are involved in an accident.

 Unfortunately, even the best preventive measures can’t ensure perfect safety on the road.
-Ontarians injured in an accident should consult an experienced personal-injury lawyer to protect themselves and pursue the compensation the law entitles them to.
+Ontarians injured in an accident should consult an Ontario personal injury lawyer to protect themselves and pursue the compensation to which they are entitle by law.

-Preszler Law Firm is a Toronto personal-injury firm helping clients recover after traffic accidents of all kinds, including:
+Preszler Injury Lawyers is an Ontario personal injury firm helping clients recover after traffic accidents of all kinds, including:

-If you or a loved one has been injured in a traffic accident in Ontario, contact the expert personal-injury lawyers of Preszler Law Firm for a free consultation.
+If you or a loved one has been injured in a traffic accident in Ontario, contact the expert personal-injury lawyers of Preszler Injury Lawyers for a free consultation.